SaumilP/mastodon-toot-client/readme.md

-mastodon-bot
+mastodon-toot-client
 ---
-This is an attempt to build mastodon based [bot](https://botsin.space/@honor) which is written in rust-lang and reads and toots a message to dedicated channel.
+This is an attempt to build mastodon tooter [client](https://botsin.space/@honor) in rust-lang.
+It reads random location from given file and constructs message with geographical location before tooting to dedicated target mastodon channel.

 Installation
 ---
-To compile and execute this bot below steps can be taken.
+To compile and execute this client below steps can be taken.

 1. Create a new `botsin.space` account.
 2. Use [Access Token Generator](https://takahashim.github.io/mastodon-access-token/) for Mastodon API